rafael-santiago/tulip/doc/CODESTYLE.md

 Use parenthesis to exactly communicate your intentions about the expression.

-Try to use ``ANSI C``, the ``Posix``'s part relevant for us.
-Maybe someone, somewhere, over some unknown rainbow wants to compile it.
-Let's make life easier for these lovelly obstinate people as much as we can.
+Try to use ``ANSI C``, the ``Posix``'s part relevant for us, etc. Maybe someone, somewhere, over some unknown rainbow wants to compile it.
+Let's make life easier for these lovely obstinate people as much as we can.

-Use blank spaces to separate the things logically.
+Use blank spaces to logically separate the things.

 ```
     int i = 0;
+    int p                       =                       1;
     for (i=0; i<10; i++) {
         (...)
     }